AngularClass/universal-sitegen/README.md

 There is a [Demo App](https://github.com/angularclass/universal-sitegen/tree/master/demo) that has the basics.
 Great place to start to getting your app ready.

 #### CLI
 Make sure you followed the steps above first.
-To build your site with the provided CLI (preffered), you only need to do a few things.
+To build your site with the provided CLI (preferred), you only need to do a few things.

 Because your app is never going to be ran in the browser and only node, you might have to adjust your webpack config.
 Look at the [demo webpack config](https://github.com/angularclass/universal-sitegen/tree/master/demo/webpack.config.js) for what it should look like.